Computing the BWT and LCP array of a Set of Strings in External Memory: Backward strategy for computing the encoding and the LCP array

-The procedure \textbf{BWT+LCP} (see Algorithm~\ref{alg:merge-suffixes}) computes $I_{X^k}$ and $LCP_k$, which are the encoding of the BWT and the LCP array of the input set $S$ of reads, by iterating Algorithm~\ref{alg:compute-by-offset-with-lcp}.
-Iterations stop when the maximum value $\max_{i}\{LCP_{p}[i]\}$ in the array $LCP_{p}$ is less than $p$.
-In fact, it means that for an iteration $t$ of the algorithm with $t$ larger than $p$, the values $I_{X^{t}}$ and $LCP_{t}$ do not change as the suffixes have been fully sorted and thus they remain equal to $I_{X^k}$ and $LCP_k$, respectively.
-The correctness of the procedure \textbf{BWT+LCP} is a consequence of Theorem~\ref{theorem:correctness2} and Definition \ref{definition:p-LCP-array}.
-Observe that if the maximum value in the LCP array is equal to $z$, then at each $p$-iteration of Algorithm~\ref{alg:merge-suffixes} with $p <=z$, the maximum value in $LCP_{p}$ is $p$, in virtue of Theorem~\ref{theorem:correctness2} and Definition \ref{definition:p-LCP-array}.
-When $p = z+1$, then by Definition \ref{definition:p-LCP-array}, the $p$-iteration gives value $z$, that is $\max_{i}\{LCP_{p}[i]\} < p$.
+The procedure \textbf{BWT+LCP} (see Algorithm~\ref{alg:merge-suffixes}) computes $I_{X^k}$ and $\mathit{LCP}_k$, which are the encoding of the BWT and the LCP array of the input set $S$ of strings, by iterating Algorithm~\ref{alg:compute-by-offset-with-lcp}.
+Iterations stop when the maximum value $\max_{q}\{\mathit{LCP}_{p}[q]\}$ in the array $\mathit{LCP}_{p}$ is less than $p$.
+In fact, it means that for an iteration $t > p$, the values $I_{X^{t}}$ and $\mathit{LCP}_{t}$ do not change since the suffixes have been fully sorted and thus $I_{X^t}$ and $\mathit{LCP}_t$ remain equal to $I_{X^k}$ and $\mathit{LCP}_k$, respectively.
+The correctness of the procedure \textbf{BWT+LCP} is a consequence of Theorem~\ref{theorem:correctness2} and Definition~\ref{definition:p-LCP-array}.
+Observe that if the maximum value in the LCP array is equal to $z$, then at each iteration $p$ of Algorithm~\ref{alg:merge-suffixes} with $p \leq z$, the maximum value in $\mathit{LCP}_{p}$ is $p$, in virtue of Theorem~\ref{theorem:correctness2} and Definition~\ref{definition:p-LCP-array}.
+When $p = z+1$, then by Definition~\ref{definition:p-LCP-array}, the iteration $p$ gives value $z$, that is $\max_{q}\{\mathit{LCP}_{p}[q]\} < p$.
 Then the suffixes have been fully sorted and the LCP array has been computed at the previous step $p = z$.

+Observe that, in virtue of the radix sort strategy, the two steps of our method (computing the partial BWTs and computing the interleave $I_X$) do not depend on the particular order of the strings in the input set $S$.
+For this reason, there is no particular order of the input strings which may improve the computation.